 These recent developments illustrate our ongoing commitment towards enhancing the academic and practical aspects of the MBA Program.
 The Program is designed to enhance the managerial capabilities of our students by providing them with access to one of the most respected MBA Programs in the region.
-This 2007-2008 MBA Catalog provides detailed information covering all aspects of our Program.
-New and returning students, faculty and others, should find it most informative.
-Inquiries and requests for further information are welcomed and may be addressed to the Admissions Office or directly to me.
+This 2008-2009 MBA Catalog provides detailed information covering all aspects of our Program.
+New and returning students, faculty and others should find it most informative.
+Inquiries and requests for further information are welcomed and may be addressed to the Admissions Office or directly to me in my capacity as the MBA Program Director.

-Cordially,
+Cordially.